 Exterior trim on the window will enhance the curb appeal of the look of any home.
 The type of trim that is chosen to finish off a plain-looking window can provide great character, style, and even depth to the exterior of a home.
 Selecting the right exterior window trim is very important not only for the look but for the resale value of the home.

 Wide Range of Options

-The mos common today is a vinyl exterior trim.
+The most common today is a vinyl exterior trim.
 This type of material is very low maintenance and will not break the bank when it comes to purchasing it.
-Installation of the vinyl exterior trim is fairly straightforward and does not include any special instructions.
+The installation of the vinyl exterior trim is fairly straightforward and does not include any special instructions.